bluehackrafestefano/ONDIA_Azure_Capstone_Project/README.md

 ---

 ## ✅ Expected Outcomes
 By using this project, students and practitioners will:
-- Learn to deploy **infrastructure as code** with Terraform on Azure
 - Deploy **Grafana OSS** backed by a managed PostgreSQL Flexible DB
 - Implement **secure and scalable infrastructure** with VMSS + Load Balancer
 - Gain experience integrating **Azure NAT Gateway, Bastion, and Storage Accounts**